spookyvision/webclam/README.md

 # webclam
-Cross platform usb webcam settings.
+USB webcam settings utility.
 I was annoyed there was no free tool under macos, so I wrote one IN RUST!!!11!.
 Not tested under water.

+Usefulness on Linux and Windows is currently limited because taking control over the USB requires admin privileges or at least (under Linux) [write access to the video device](https://stackoverflow.com/a/32022908).
+A better approach would be to use those platforms' existing high level control interfaces (e.g. under Linux, communicate using `/dev/videoX`) - patches welcome!

 ## Installation
 Cargo packages coming soon; binaries probably not.